raspberrypilearning/test-detectives/en/step_4.md

 [[[rpi-gui-idle-opening]]]

-Let's test that when we create a valid `Card` object, the representation of that object (`repr`) works correctly.
+Let's test whether, when we create a valid `Card` object, the representation of that object (`repr`) works correctly.

-+ Inside your file, add the following code to allow you to access the `Card` class:
++ In `assert_test.py`, add the following code to allow you to access the `Card` class:

 ```python
 from card import Card
 ```

-+ Create a valid card - for this test it will be the 2 of hearts
++ Create a valid card — for this test it will be the 2 of hearts:

 ```python
 card1 = Card("hearts", "2")
 ```

-The `repr` method returns a string of the form `self._number + " of " + self._suit`.
-So if it is working correctly, we can expect "2 of hearts".
+The `repr` method returns a string of the form `self._number + " of " + self._suit`, so we expect it to return `"2 of hearts"` if it is working correctly.

-+ Add an assertion to your code to state that you think the representation should be equal to "2 of hearts"
++ Add an assertion to your code to state that you think the representation (`repr`) should be equal to `"2 of hearts"`:

 ```python
 assert repr(card1) == "2 of hearts"
 ```

 + Save and run your test file.
-There should be no output at all because this assertion is `True` - the representation of the card object should be the 2 of hearts.
+There should be no output at all, because this assertion is `True` — the representation of the card object should be `"2 of hearts"`.

 + Change the code so that you are asserting the representation is something different: